-Note - Our recommendation for anyone using sensors for the first time is to use an adequate number of 'stations' over a smaller area to begin with to get an accurate picture.
+Note - Our recommendation for anyone using sensors for the first time is to use an adequate number of "stations" over a smaller area to begin with to get an accurate picture.
 Then read them regularly over the season to learn the patterns which normally develop.

-SENSOR INSTALLATION - WATERMARK Soil Moisture Sensors must be 'conditioned' prior to installation.
-Always install a wet sensor.
-If time permits, slowly wet the sensors by partially submerging them (no more than half way) in water for 30 minutes in the morning, let dry until evening, wet for 30 minutes, let dry overnight, wet again for 30 minutes the next morning and let dry again until evening.
-Soak over the next night and install WET.
-This 'conditioning' of the sensors ensures quick response to changing soil moisture conditions.
-If a sensor is only soaked and then installed, several irrigation cycles must pass before it will respond accurately.
-After 'conditioning' sensors are ready for installation.

-Sensors MUST be installed in an active portion of the root zone of the plant being monitored, either vertically or up to a 45° angle.
-Using a 7/8" (22 mm) diameter bar (or 1/2" IPS pipe) or an IRROMETER Coring Tool or Slide Hammer Tool, bore an access hole to the desired depth.
-Extract the bar, being careful not to disturb the soil surrounding the borehole.
+SENSOR INSTALLATION - WATERMARK soil moisture sensors must be "conditioned" prior to installation.
+The sensors should be soaked to saturation and then dried fully, twice, and then soaked to saturation again prior to installation.
+This "conditioning" of the sensors ensures quick response to changing soil moisture conditions.
+If a sensor is only soaked and then installed, several irrigation cycles must pass before the sensor will respond accurately.
+Soak the sensors in a bucket of water for several hours to saturate them.
+Hang them up overnight to dry sufficiently.
+After "conditioning" they are ready for installation.
+Sensors MUST be installed in an active portion of the root zone of the plant to be monitored, either vertically or up to a 45° angle.
+Bore a 7/8" (22 mm) diameter access hole to the desired depth, then insert the sensor.
+Be careful to ensure a snug fit between the sensor and the surrounding soil.
+Then backfill the hole firmly.
+The access hole can be made by pounding a 7/8" (22 mm) diameter bar (or 1/2" size IPS pipe), coring tool or IRROMETER Installation tool to the desired depth, then extracting the bar, being careful not to disturb the soil surrounding the borehole.
 With hard or rocky soil, a larger diameter hole can be made with a soil auger.
-In either case, fill the bottom of the hole with a fluid mixture of mud made from soil removed from the hole and water, then firmly push the sensor down into the mud at the bottom of the hole.
-Once this mixture dries, the sensor will have been 'grouted' in to ensure maximum surface contact between the sensor surface and the surrounding soil.
-Alternately, if the soil is already adequately moist, the sensor can be firmly pushed to the desired depth as long as it is a tight enough fit to ensure adequate contact.
-A snug fit is absolutely necessary.
-Backfill the hole firmly.

-Before installation, the sensor can be attached to a 1/2" class 315 PVC (thin wall SDR 13.5) or 3/4" CPVC (SDR 11) pipe with a transition solvent PVC to ABS cement.
+Mix the auger cuttings with water to create a slurry and pour into the borehole.
+Then insert the sensor into the hole.
+Once the slurry dries, the sensor will have been "grouted" in to ensure good contact with the soil.
+The sensor can be attached to 1/2" class 315 PVC or 3/4" CPVC pipe with a PVC to ABS cement.
 The pipe becomes a conduit to protect the sensor wires.
-This also makes the sensor easier to push into the access hole and remove, if desired.
-The top of 1 this pipe section should be capped or plugged so surface water does not travel down to the sensor.
-A small hole should be drilled at the bottom of the pipe just, above the sensor, to allow water to drain away if it becomes trapped in the pipe. (see IRROMETER Installation Tools for other options)
+Also, this makes the sensor easier to push into the access hole and remove, if desired.
+The top of this pipe section should be capped or plugged so surface water does not travel down to the sensor.
+Drill a small hole in the side of the pipe just above the sensor to allow water to drain away if it becomes trapped in the pipe. (see IRROMETER installation tools for other options)

 The soil temperature sensor should be installed in the soil near a representative soil moisture sensor.
 More than one soil temperature sensor can be used.
 Several soil moisture sensor readings can be compensated by a single soil temperature sensor.
 Bore a 1/2" (13 mm) diameter hole in the soil and insert the temperature sensor.
-Backfill the hole.
+Then backfill the hole.
 Refer to installation instructions for proper installation of other sensors.
 The switch closure sensor is a pressure gauge with a 1/4" NPT connection that has an adjustable switch mounted to its face.
 The gauge is installed into the irrigation pipeline.
 The pressure range of the gauge should be selected so that the normal system pressure is in the middle third of the gauge range.
 The normal system pressure is the set point which will trip the switch, indicating that an irrigation is taking place.